Billy is a long-time skateboarder who shares tips on learning how to skateboard, building skate obstacles, and more.

-I'm going to make this as easy as possible for you to understand how to build using pictures, video, and my own experience.
-Learn where to find products, how much it will cost, and tips on how to make a great set of ramps.
+In order to make the process really easy to follow, I've broken down the steps and included pictures, videos, and my own experience.
+I'll also tell you where to find the materials you need, and I'll share tips on how to make a great set of ramps.

-This micro ramp should be built indoors where its safe from the elements.
-But if it going to be outside, you should protect it as best you can.
-Pressure treated lumber, some paint and a tarp should help.
+This micro ramp should be built indoors where it's safe from the elements.
+But if it is going to be outside, you should protect it as best you can.
+Pressure-treated lumber, some paint, and a tarp should help.

-If you go that route, be careful.
-Working with treated lumber can be dangerous, because of the poisonous chemicals used to treat the wood.
+If you go that route, however, be careful.
+Working with treated lumber can be dangerous because of the poisonous chemicals used to treat the wood.

 - Tape measure

 - Pencil or pen